mondaywe/moovesdk/python/src/plugins/coingecko/README.md

-## Nectere SDK CoinGecko Plugin
+## MooveSDK CoinGecko Plugin

-This plugin provides CoinGecko integration for the Nectere SDK, enabling AI agents to fetch cryptocurrency market data and prices.
+This plugin provides CoinGecko integration for the MooveSDK, enabling AI agents to fetch cryptocurrency market data and prices.